Click on the headings (below) to access information quickly

-A Building Consent Authority must process a Building Consent application within 20 working days.
-However, the clock can stop to request further information and will start again once the building officer is satisfied that the information has been supplied.
+- Processing: A Building Consent Authority must process a Building Consent application within 20 working days.
+However, the clock can stop to request further information and will start again once the building officer is satisfied that the information has been supplied and is sufficient.

 All timber in contact with the ground needs to be H5 treated (50-year durability requirement of the NZ Building Code).
 This includes house piles, veranda, and deck posts that are embedded in concrete or posts for carports.
 For further information, check out the BRANZ website for timber treatment.

 Trade waste is any liquid that is discharged from trade premises to a Council’s wastewater system in the course of any trade or industrial process.
 Discharging trade waste to the wastewater system places an additional load on the system.
 To protect the wastewater system and the environment, Council needs the help of businesses, to provide trade waste that can be safely accepted and treated.
 Trade waste that is discharged directly into council wastewater systems without pre-treatment, can cause blockages, overflows, introduce hazardous substances which can be a health risk to the public and could discharge into a nearby stormwater drain, or river systems.
 For more information about the requirements of your Council and application forms see:

 See also additional information on Water, Waste Water, Trade Waste & Stormwater page.